DJviolin/LEMP/README.md

 6. If everything works, now you have a working Nginx + PHP-FPM 7 webserver through FastCGI!
 7. Visit the index page on your localhost IP at port `:8080`.
 You will have to see a basic `phpinfo();`.
 8. If you want to stop the environment, type `./service-stop.sh`.
+9. Your VM needs at least 1GB of Ram, otherwise install will throw an error.

 ##### Notes